danielt69/arch-install/README.md

 Usage:
 ======

-You will need to have partitioned your drive, created filesystems and mounting them to 'new_arch' [set as /mnt by default].
+You need to have partitioned your drive, created filesystems and mounting them to 'new_arch' [set as /mnt by default].
 Edited fstab_file to reflect your system set up.

-Currently archinstall will install by default base, syslinux, X server, Openbox and packer.
+Currently archinstall will install by default base, syslinux, X server, Openbox and packer [optional].

 Configures:
 ===========

-Enable wired network connection [dhcp].
+Enable wired network connection [optional].

 Set up basic config files in /etc.